bombomby/optick/README.md

 | DirectX12 multithreading sample with Optick integration | SaschaWillems's vulkan multithreading sample with Optick integration | Basic ConsoleApp with Optick integration  (Windows, Linux, MacOS) |

 ## Brofiler
-The previous version of the profiler was called Brofiler.<br/>
-Brofiler has been renamed into Optick since v1.2.0.<br/>
+Brofiler has been renamed into Optick starting from v1.2.0.<br/>
 All the future development is going under the new name.<br/>
 Cheatsheet for upgrading to the new version:
 * `BROFILER_FRAME("MainThread");` => `OPTICK_FRAME("MainThread");`